Yashodhara Raje Scindia

-Yashodhara Raje Scindia (born 19 June 1954) is an Indian politician and Minister of Sports and Youth Welfare, Technical Education and Skill Development and Employment of Madhya Pradesh.
+Yashodhara Raje Scindia (born 19 June 1954) is an Indian politician who served as Minister of Sports and Youth Welfare, Technical Education, Skill Development and Employment of Madhya Pradesh under Shivraj Singh Chouhan.
 She is also the former Minister for Commerce, Industries and Employment in Government of Madhya Pradesh.
 She is the youngest daughter of Jivajirao Scindia, Maratha Maharaja of Gwalior and the Late Rajmata Vijayaraje Scindia of Gwalior.
 She was first elected from Gwalior (Lok Sabha constituency) to the 14th Lok Sabha via a by-poll in 2007 and again in 2009 General Election.
 She is a Member of Legislative Assembly from Shivpuri constituency in Madhya Pradesh since 2013.

 She was educated at The Cathedral and John Connon School in Mumbai, then the Presentation Convent, Kodaikanal, and her final 2 years at the Scindia Kanya Vidyalaya, Gwalior, a school founded by her mother.

 Personal life and family

 Her siblings are Vasundhra Raje Scindia former Chief Minister of Rajasthan, late Madhavrao Scindia, Padmavati Raje 'Akkasaheb' Burman and Usharaje Rana.
-Usha Raje Rana married Pashupati Shamsher Jang Bahadur Rana, grandson of His Highness Shree Shree Shree Maharaja Sir Mohan Shamsher Jang Bahadur Rana of Nepal.
-Pashupati Shamsher Jang Bahadur Rana is the now erstwhile Maharaja of Nepal.
+Usha Raje Rana married Pashupati Shumsher Jung Bahadur Rana, grandson of His Highness Shree Shree Shree 3 Maharaja Sir Mohan Shumsher Jung Bahadur Rana of Nepal.
+Pashupati Shumsher Jung Bahadur Rana is a politician in Nepal.